SatyaSudheer/pw/present/tdd/assets/tdd.md

 # Before We Start!

-- There is just Code.
+- There is just Code;
-There is no good or bad.
+there is no good or bad.
 - Everything we are going to
 discuss is already known to you!
-- Most of them are subjective
+- Using automated feedback loops doesn't mean no manual testing.
-- Also debatable ..
+- Most of them are subjective, also debatable ..

 ![](nbc.jpg)